steadybit/extension-kubernetes/extadvice/single_replica/instructions.md

     name: ${target.steadybit.label:normal}
 spec:
 % startHighlight %
-  # modify replicas according to your case
+  # modify min-replicas to match your use case, but should be >1
   replicas: 2
 % endHighlight %
   selector: